For as many as are led by the Spirit of God, these are sons of God. romans 8:14

 Of course, we would never do that, and I'm certain you would never ignore a guest in your home.
 We just wouldn't.

-On His last night with His disciples, Jesus promised to send the holy spirit.
-He said, “You know Him, for He dwells with you and will be in you.” (john 14:17.)
+On His last night with His disciples, Jesus promised to send the Holy Spirit.
+He said, “You know Him, for He dwells with you and will be in you.”
+(John 14:17.)
 Throughout Romans 8, Paul emphasizes the Holy Spirit lives inside believers.
-He is far more than a just a houseguest.
+He is far more than just a houseguest.
 He is the seal of our salvation.
 He is the one empowering, reminding, directing, interceding for, convicting, and teaching us.
 And more.

 Are there moments we refuse His instruction?